Wight BID information centre

 What if I’ve received a court summons for not paying my levy? (click here)

 Not a levy payer?
 Become a voluntary contributor and receive marketing and promotional benefits – click here

-Between November 5th 2015 and April 13th 2016 Visit Isle of Wight carried out an Island wide consultation programme and invited over 1,200 businesses to meet us and tell us about their priorities through online surveys; emailed feedback; facilitated workshops and face-to-face meetings.
+Between November 5th 2015 and April 13th 2016 Visit Isle of Wight carried out an Island wide consultation programme and invited over 1,200 businesses to meet us and talk about their priorities through online surveys, emailed feedback, facilitated workshops and face-to-face meetings.